Latest news on the CLEVER Cities project

 During the discussion round, Aníbal highlighted again the importance of community participation to tackle environmental issues.
 Bráulio, the moderator, asked the panelists how to make such actions more sustainable and prosperous in the long-run, after 4-year political terms are over.
 Erika answered that capacitation and knowledge of the communities is key.
 When the community understands the benefits of environmental measures, the solutions go beyond the political term, since the community starts having requirements for local governments to move in a certain environmental direction.
 Teresa added that many of the municipality’s successful projects emerged from demands of the population itself.
 Sophio shared that the lesson learned for Hamburg is to accept that things might not work at the first try, and that they need to listen to local agents in order to cultivate a sense of belonging.

-The webinar recording will be made available on the CLEVER Cities Youtube Channel.
+The webinar recording is available on the CLEVER Cities Youtube Channel.
 For more information on upcoming events and to receive our monthly UrbanByNature Digest, fill out the UrbanByNature registration form.

 The next UrbanByNature Latin America webinar will take place on 11 August and focus on step 3 / PRIORITISE of the UbN methodology - stay tuned and thank you for joining us!